Primary League FAQ

 The first race of the day will be at 10am.

-We recommend arriving an hour before your race.
+We recommend arriving at the venue 90 minutes before your race.
 This allows time to park, register and warm up.
 The car park will be open from 8.30am.

 Spikes are permitted only in years 5 and 6.